|The Quest Editor|

 The Quest editor accepts two kinds of images.
 24 bit true color BMPs for things which are not transparent (like floor or wall images) and 32 bit true color BMPs with alpha channels for things which are transparent (like monsters, trees or decorations).
 These should be plain BMPs, without additional metadata (like color space information).
 Most image manipulation programs by default will create BMPs which have the appropriate format.
 Apart from this, there is only one requirement: all images must have widths and heights which are divisible by 4 (so the images can be compressed when exported for use by the game).

 For non-transparent images, if you get BMPs or convert from other formats the resulting files will more than likely work.
 For transparent images, you might need to do some work.
 One frequently used format for transparent images is transparent PNGs.
 The Quest editor cannot use these, but they can be easily converted to 32 bit transparent BMPs.
-I'll detail here how to convert them using Photoshop, but other graphics manipulation programs should be just as good.
+I'll detail here how to convert them using Photoshop.
+To create correct transparency and prevent color fringes, colors must be propagated to the transparent pixels.
+There is a freely available Photoshop plugin which can be used for this purpose.
+It's called "Solidify B".
+It's available here.

 Back to the warlock.
 He starts out peaceful but can become aggressive so we check for that.
 (You can talk to aggressive npcs in game.)
 We also check if the book was put back or the sphere